-INTS-101 INTRO TO INTEGRATED AND HEALTH SCIENCE
+INTS-101 INTRODUCTION TO INTEGRATED SCIENCE

 This course will begin the academic program for Integrated Science majors.
 Students will participate in discussions, case studies, and collaborative projects to explore the integration of the science disciplines to tackle local and global problems.
-In addition, students will examine career options and develop an academic plan.
+In additions, students will examine career options and develop an academic plan.
 Finally, students will begin developing a portfolio that showcases their own integration of science and technology.
 Offered fall semesters.
 One credit.